greenelab/deep-review/sections/05_treat.md

 ### Ligand-Based Prediction of Bioactivity

-In the biomedical domain, high-throughput chemical screening aims to improve therapeutic options over a long term horizon `TODO: add general screening reference`.
+In the biomedical domain, high-throughput chemical screening aims to improve therapeutic options over a long term horizon [@tag:PerezSianes2016_screening] `TODO: add another general screening reference`.
 The objective is to discover which small molecules (also referred to as chemical compounds or ligands) effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.
 This screening process can serve as the first step in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
 The appeal of machine learning in this domain is the need to improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.
 This task has been treated as a classification, regression, and ranking problem.
 In reality, it does not fit neatly into any of those categories.
 An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives to other inactives is less important [@tag:Swamidass2009_irv]. `TODO: can improve this first attempt at an intro by reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`